Frequently Asked Questions

 That varies by person.
 It also depends on how many dances you would like to learn and how proficient you would like to become in each dance.
 However, you will be able to dance after your first dance lesson.

-The best shoes for ballroom are shoes made specifically for dancing that have either suede or leather soles.
+The best shoes for ballroom are shoes made specifically for dancing that has either suede or leather soles.
 There are a wide variety of styles to choose from.
 If you intend to dance regularly, we strongly encourage you to buy a good pair of dance shoes, your feet will thank you.
 Worst of all are rubber-soled shoes.
 Sneakers, canvas deck-shoes, tennis shoes, or anything else with a rubber sole should be avoided.
-Rubber soled shoes grip far too much for comfortable dancing.
-It is also best to avoid flip flops, open back shoes, and sandals.
+Rubber-soled shoes grip far too much for comfortable dancing.
+It is also best to avoid flip flops, open-back shoes, and sandals.

 We recommend a comprehensive program of private lessons, group classes, and practice parties.
 If possible, taking private lessons and/or group classes one or two times a week is one of the best ways to learn quickly and retain what you learn.

 A group class is where one instructor teaches a group of students a single dance.

 Private lessons are a valuable tool for those who wish to get the most out of their dancing.
 During a private lesson, one of our professional instructors will be your partner and/or your teacher, depending on whether you are taking lessons by yourself or with a partner.
 In these lessons, your teacher will instruct you on elements of partnership, technique, and style, in addition to learning various dance steps.
 Those who take the time and effort to study partner dancing through private lessons learn more effectively and efficiently than through any other method of instruction.

 Should I take group classes or private lessons?